Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

 \subsection{The potential}

-The current differences are strictly an outcome of experimental data, but an estimate of the potential is mandatory to deal with the photon mass, Eq. (\ref{amperemaxwellmod-1}).
-We focus on the solar wind and zone I, where most inconsistencies lay, and use the analytical computation, based on the Parker model, of $|{\vec A}|$ in the Coulomb gauge \cite{bieberetal1987} at each data point
+The current differences are strictly the outcome of experimental data, but an estimate of the potential is mandatory to deal with the photon mass (upper limit), Eq. (\ref{amperemaxwellmod-1}).
+We start by reminding that the potential in massive electro-magnetism is a physical quantity, see, {\it e.g.}, \cite{debroglie-1934d,Marcilhacy-1972, Vigier-Marcilhacy-1972}.
+We focus on the solar wind for the following reasons: i) most inconsistencies lay in this region; ii) comparison with other existing model-based \cite{Ryutov-1997} and experiment-based limits \cite{retino-spallicci-vaivads-2016}, derived in this region; iii) the determination of the vector potential in the magnetosheath and magnetosphere is computationally cumbersome \cite{Romashets-Vandas-Poedts-2008,Romashets-Poedts-Vandas-2008} and it deserves a separate work.
+We use the analytical computation, based on the Parker model, of $|{\vec A}|$ in the Coulomb gauge \cite{bieberetal1987} at each data point.
+The potential, in spherical coordinates and in the Coulomb gauge, is